 Infertility has the potential to drive you away from your partner.
 Statistics prove that being unable to conceive is one of the leading causes of divorce.

 Luckily, there are lots of options when it comes to seeking help for yourself and others who are struggling.
-Check to see if there are any support groups meeting in your area.
+Check to see if there are any mental health support groups meeting in your area.
 Being able to share your experiences with people who have gone through similar hardships can do wonders.
 Not only this but there are several online groups on social media and other platforms that you can join to talk to other people who are going through something similar.
 There you will find lots of like-minded people who will provide tips and a deep understanding to make you feel less alone.

 Though, if you would like to seek individual treatment, Cognitive-Behavioral Therapy is a proven method to help alleviate and understand your current state.
 Furthermore, group or individual psychotherapy can also be beneficial.
 Different methods work for different people, so find what is best suited for you.
 Know that all of these practices are meant to help and guide you into a better state of mind.
 If a particular method is not working, then move on to something else.

 There is no need to go back and forth between what could happen or what could have happened.
 All it does is add more stress to your everyday life.
-The best thing for you to do is to try and focus on what is happening right now.
+The best thing for you to do is to try and focus on what is happening right now for overcoming infertility depression.
 This can be difficult, especially since anxious thoughts tend to focus on the mistakes of the past and the uncertainty of the future.
 A good way to practice this is by meditating every day.
 Mindfulness allows you to think through your decisions and thoughts more thoroughly, meaning that you will begin to have a better processing mechanism in place as life throws curveballs at you.

 Self-care is one of the most important aspects of bettering your mental state.
 It is sometimes difficult to put yourself first, especially when the world is crumbling all around you, but it is a good step in the right direction.
 Self-care looks different for everybody, and no one knows you better than yourself.
 You should begin to dedicate specific time for yourself where you do whatever activity you enjoy most, such as watching television or movies, drawing or crafting, exercising, and much more.
 Self-care can also mean pampering yourself however you see fit.
 Some people enjoy taking long, relaxing baths or getting their nails done.
 Whatever the activity or mindset you need, give yourself some extra time to relax and regroup.
 Your mind will thank you.

 Infertility is not the end of the world, even if it feels like that sometimes.
 The best thing for you to do is learn what coping strategies work best for you and begin your journey to a more positive outlook on life.
 It is difficult and takes a lot of patience, but the outcome is rewarding and worthwhile.
 It is not going to happen overnight; in fact, it may take months to feel like yourself again.
 But taking the first step is often the hardest.
 You should take pride in the moments where you feel happy that you are actively changing the way you feel and change the way you respond to the stress of infertility.
+Overcome infertility and depression.
 Don’t let it take over your life.